coder/docs/admin/satellites/migrate-to-satellites.md

 Rebuild a workspace and ensure connectivity to the workspace before moving onto the next steps.
-Note that latency to the workspace may be negatively impacted in this step until users are connecting to the new replica deployments.
+Note that latency to the workspace may be negatively impacted in this step until users are connecting to the new satellite deployments.

 ## Using the satellite access URLs